raynamharris/LTCC-BIO103/index.md

 Understanding how we develop immunity is critical to understanding how vaccines work.
 You may have learned about innate and adaptive immunity in previous classes or through the news.

-**Can you label elements of the innate immune system in this illustration from memory?**
+**Can you label elements of the innate and adaptive immune systems in this illustration from memory?**

 <figure>